shogom2/.github/profile/README.md

 The DDS project and Composable Resource Operator project aim to bridge this gap by collaborating with Dynamic Resource Allocation, sig-node, sig-autoscaling and sig-scheduling projects.

 ## How it works
-CoHDI system is composed of hardware resource pool and Composable manager (CoDHI manager) software.
-In the hardware disaggregated resource pool, all components are connected to PCIe or CXL switches.
-The CoHDI manager controls the switches to create composed bare metal/hardware servers by software definition.
-It has Composable Resource API and Composable Resource Operator or Kubernetes may call the API.
+The CoHDI system consists of a hardware-disaggregated resource pool and the Composable Manager (CoHDI Manager) software.
+Within the resource pool, all components are interconnected via PCIe or CXL switches.
+The CoHDI Manager orchestrates these switches to dynamically compose bare-metal hardware servers through software-defined configurations.
+It provides a Composable Resource API, which can be accessed by either the Composable Resource Operator or Kubernetes API.

 ![image](https://github.com/user-attachments/assets/d051630b-00dd-43f9-aef7-9177ae73bb57)